-Served icy cold, it’s consumed fast and in large quantities during summer— which is why you’d expect it to be more popular in Vietnam’s sultry southern city, Saigon.
-Yet nowhere is the drinking of this zingy beer as ubiquitous as it is in Vietnam’s northern capital where there seems to be a bia hoi joint on nearly every block, and in Hanoi’s labyrinthine old quarter on almost every corner.
+Served icy cold, it’s consumed fast and in large quantities during summer – which is why you’d expect it to be more popular in Vietnam’s sultry southern city, Saigon.
+Yet nowhere is the drinking of this zingy beer as ubiquitous as it is in Vietnam’s capital where there seems to be a bia hoi joint on nearly every block, and in Hanoi’s labyrinthine old quarter on almost every corner.

-They’re easy to spot.
+The bia hoi joints are easy to spot.
 Look for shin-high red or blue plastic stools spilling out of a neon-lit interior onto the footpath and street.
 Although this scattering of seating will periodically be tidied up and packed inside causing patrons to scramble when the word spreads that a police patrol is on its way.

 The bia hoi interior might be tiny – little more than an area for storing kegs, pouring beers and washing glasses — or it could be enormous, crammed with stainless steel tables and kid-size plastic chairs.

 Sit inside and you’ll be rubbing shoulders with locals who’ll soon be showing you what to order, how to eat it, how to drink bia hoi, and, later, shouting you glasses of the amber stuff.(Yes, we know from experience.)